Appnroll/aws-ec2-instances/README.md

 before you need to create aws_ec2 database in postgres with table `aws_instances` and fields as $SAVED_FIELDS

+### Troubleshooting

+you may get `Failed to parse JSON, or got false/null` This means you probably don't have `jq` installed.

+## run_script_for_multiple_profiles
+Here is a script if you need to fetch the data from multiple profiles.
+Just pass the names of your profiles to the `profiles` array in the `run_script_for_multiple_profiles.zsh`

+You can have an example config like this:

 #### example ~/.aws/config
 ```
 [profile profile_1]